andreimerlescu/andreimerlescu/IDenTITY.md

 ## Michael

+Michael built the international news translation service for MuggleNet as the Harry Potter books and movies were being released.

 Michael was the SkillsUSA 2005 8th in the Nation champion.

 Michael was the Sawmill Publishing entrepreneur business leader.